Earth Day is April 22

 Earth Day Origins

-Environmental leader and United States Senator, Gaylord Nelson, started Earth Day as a (no pun intended) grass roots movement in the late 1960s.
+Environmental leader and United States Senator, Gaylord Nelson, started Earth Day as a grass roots movement (no pun intended) in the late 1960s.
 Following the publication of the book Silent Spring in 1962 and the Cleveland Cuyahoga River fire of 1969, Senator Nelson set his heart on creating national awareness of the dangers of pollution.